Louisiana coastal towns struggle with storm flooding

 "Look at the people who suffered through four hurricanes and the oil spill," Nungesser said.
 "How much more can they take?"

-Surging water overtopped an old levee on Sunday night, making the main highway through the parish impassable.
+Surging water went over an old levee Sunday night, making the main highway through the parish impassable.
 Water flowed freely across Highway 23, flooding nearby pastureland.

 HERDING CATTLE IN BOATS